What does the FGYO do?

 Here is how the FGYO works

 The FGYO is an independent international organisation headed by a Board of Governors.
-The Board of Governors is currently co-chaired by Lisa Paus, German Federal Minister for Family Affairs, Senior Citizens, Women and Youth, and Nicole Belloubet, French Minister of National Education and Youth.
+The Board of Governors is currently co-chaired by Lisa Paus, German Federal Minister for Family Affairs, Senior Citizens, Women and Youth, and Gil Avérous, French Minister of Sports, Youth and associative life.

 The Secretariat General is the executive body of the Board of Governors.
 It is led in tandem by Franco-German Secretaries General: Tobias Bütow has served as Secretary General of the FGYO since 1 March 2019.
 His French counterpart, Anne Tallineau, entered office on 1 January 2020.
 There are approximately 100 staff members working in bilateral units located in Paris, Berlin, Saarbrücken and Strasbourg.